noahgibbs/codefolio_octopress/source/_posts/2014-02-12-installing-avdis-quarto.markdown

   <tt>cabal install cabal-install</tt> and finally <tt>cabal install
   pandoc</tt>.
 Haskell-platform can take 15 minutes to compile.
 If you need to install a new cabal-install (it'll tell you if you do), that also takes awhile to compile.
+You can keep going, though - nothing else on this list depends on Pandoc until Quarto itself.

 * Install pygments.
-For me, that meant first installing pip (<tt>brew install pip</tt>), a Python package manager, then <tt>pip install pygments</tt>.
+For me, that meant first installing pip (<tt>easy_install pip</tt>), a Python package manager, then <tt>pip install pygments</tt>.

 * Install xmllint (<tt>brew install libxml2</tt>).